My therapeutic approach is grounded in supporting people to better understand themselves and their relationships with others.

 • Displacement and asylum-seeking experiences

-If you’d like to find out more about Art Psychotherapy or working with me, please do get in touch.
 Initially, we will have a free 15-minute phone consultation to discuss your reasons for seeking Art Psychotherapy and for you to ask any questions you may have.
-After this, we would meet in person (or online) for an initial session to further explore what you would like to gain from therapy and for you to decide if I am the right therapist for you.
+After this, we would meet in person (or online) for an initial session to further explore what you would like to gain from therapy and for us to decide if I am the right therapist for you.